By Jerry Tardif

 With proportionally controlled brakes, the tow vehicle will apply what it needs and the proportional controller will sense that and apply what is needed to stop the trailer.

-Quite frankly, when you consider that the price difference between two units is likely to be less than a hundred dollars, there seem to be no good reasons to compromise braking effectiveness and safety for such a small, one-time savings.
+Quite frankly, when you consider that the price difference between two units is not that large, there seem to be no good reasons to compromise braking effectiveness and safety for such a small, one-time savings.

 Back to Article Index